nikhowlettMicrosoft/expCRS-bootcamp/README.md

-# Exp UX Bootcamp
+# Exp CRS Bootcamp

 > 🚨🚨 This project is a work in progress!
 Issues and pull requests are encouraged. 🚨🚨

 ## Welcome

-In this two-day workshop you'll learn the basics of Exp team frontend development while building a working app-module.
+In this two-day workshop you'll learn the basics of ExP team Rest Service Development while building a working WebJob.

-The first day provides an introduction to setting up the Exp UX locally and the technologies used.
+The first day provides an introduction to setting up the Exp CRS locally and the technologies used.
 This is targeted at new and experienced developers alike.
-On the second day we'll build a sample app-module, which is the building block of the Exp UX.
+On the second day we'll build a sample WebJob, which is the building block of the ExP Consumption Rest Services.

 ### Lesson Structure